-- 3.1.1 Application of Financial Controls to Schools

-- 3.1.2 Provision of Financial Information and Reports

-- 3.1.3 Payment of Salaries; Payment of Bills

-- 3.1.4 Control of Assets

-- 3.1.5 Accounting Policies (Including Year-End Procedures)

-- 3.1.6 Writing Off Of Debts

-- 3.2 Basis of Accounting

-- 3.3 Submission of Budget Plans

-- 3.3.1 Submission of Financial Forecasts

-- 3.4 Efficiency and Value for Money

-- 3.5 Virement

-- 3.6 Audit: General

-- 3.7 Separate External Audits

-- 3.8 Audit of Voluntary and Private Funds

-- 3.9 Register of Business Interests

-- 3.10 Purchasing, Tendering and Contracting Requirements

-- 3.11 Application of Contracts to Schools

-- 3.12 Central Funds and Earmarking

-- 3.13 Spending For the Purposes of the School

-- 3.14 Capital Spending From Budget Shares

-- 3.15 Notice of Concern

-- 3.16 Schools Financial Value Standards (SFVS)

-- 3.17 Fraud

-SECTION 4: Instalments of Budget Share; Banking Arrangements

-- 4.1 Frequency of Instalments

-- 4.2 Proportion of Budget Share Payable at Each Instalment

-- 4.3 Interest Clawback

-- 4.3.1 Interest on Late Budget Share Payments

-- 4.4 Budget Shares for Closing Schools

-- 4.5 Bank and Building Society Accounts

-- 4.5.1 Restrictions on Accounts

-- 4.6 Borrowing by Schools

-- 4.7 Other Provisions

-SECTION 5: The Treatment of Surplus and Deficit Balances Arising in Relation to Budget Shares

-- 5.1 Right to Carry Forward Surplus Balances

-- 5.2 Controls on Surplus Balances

-- 5.3 Interest on Surplus Balances

-- 5.4 Obligation to Carry Forward Deficit Balances

-- 5.5 Planning for Deficit Balances

-- 5.6 Charging of interest on Deficit Balances

-- 5.7 Writing off Deficits

-- 5.8 Balances of Closing and Replacement Schools

-- 5.9 Licensed Deficits

-- 5.10 Loan Schemes

-- 5.10.1 Credit Union Approach

-SECTION 6: Income

-- 6.1 Income from Lettings

-- 6.2 Income from Fees and Charges

-- 6.3 Income from Fund-Raising Activities

-- 6.4 Income from the Sale of Assets

-- 6.5 Administrative Procedures for the Collection of Income

-- 6.6 Purposes for which Income may be used

-SECTION 7: The Charging of School Budget Shares

-- 7.1 General Provision

-- 7.1.1 Charging of Salaries at Actual Cost

-- 7.2 Circumstances in which Charges may be made

-SECTION 8: Taxation

-- 8.1 Value Added Tax (VAT) - 8.1.1 Construction Industry Taxation Scheme (CIS)

-SECTION 9: The Provision of Services and Facilities by the LA

-- 9.1 Provision of Services from Centrally Retained Budgets

-- 9.2 Provision of Services Bought Back from the LA using Delegated Budgets

-- 9.2.1 Packaging

-- 9.3 Service Level Agreements

-- 9.4 Teachers' Pensions
+SECTION 1: Introduction

+1.1 The Funding Framework

+1.2 The Role of the Scheme

+1.2.1 Application of the Scheme to the Authority and Maintained Schools

+1.3 Publication of the Scheme

+1.4 Revision of the Scheme

+1.5 Delegation of Financial Powers to the Head Teacher

+1.6 Maintenance of Schools

+SECTION 2: Financial Controls

+2.1.1 Application of Financial Controls to Schools

+2.1.2 Provision of Financial Information and Reports

+2.1.3 Payment of Salaries; Payment of Bills

+2.1.4 Control of Assets

+2.1.5 Accounting Policies (Including Year-End Procedures)

+2.1.6 Writing Off Of Debts

+2.2 Basis of Accounting

+2.3 Submission of Budget Plans

+2.3.1 Submission of Financial Forecasts

+2.4 School Resource Management

+2.5 Virement

+2.6 Audit: General

+2.7 Separate External Audits

+2.8 Audit of Voluntary and Private Funds

+2.9 Register of Business Interests

+2.10 Purchasing, Tendering and Contracting Requirements

+2.11 Application of Contracts to Schools

+2.12 Central Funds and Earmarking

+2.13 Spending For the Purposes of the School

+2.14 Capital Spending From Budget Shares

+2.15 Notice of Concern

+2.16 Schools Financial Value Standards (SFVS)

+2.17 Fraud

+SECTION 3: Instalments of Budget Share; Banking Arrangements

+3.1 Frequency of Instalments

+3.2 Proportion of Budget Share Payable at Each Instalment

+3.3 Interest Clawback

+3.3.1 Interest on Late Budget Share Payments

+3.4 Budget Shares for Closing Schools

+3.5 Bank and Building Society Accounts

+3.5.1 Restrictions on Accounts

+3.6 Borrowing by Schools

+3.7 Other Provisions

+CONTENTS

+(Updated January 2020)

+This contents page is hyperlinked; therefore click on the relevant heading to go to that section.

+SECTION 4: The Treatment of Surplus and Deficit Balances Arising in

+Relation to Budget Shares

+4.1 Right to Carry Forward Surplus Balances

+4.2 Controls on Surplus Balances

+4.3 Interest on Surplus Balances

+4.4 Obligation to Carry Forward Deficit Balances

+4.5 Planning for Deficit Balances

+4.6 Charging of interest on Deficit Balances

+4.7 Writing off Deficits

+4.8 Balances of Closing and Replacement Schools

+4.9 Licensed Deficits

+4.10 Loan Schemes

+4.10.1 Credit Union Approach

+SECTION 5: Income

+5.1 Income from Lettings

+5.2 Income from Fees and Charges

+5.3 Income from Fund-Raising Activities

+5.4 Income from the Sale of Assets

+5.5 Administrative Procedures for the Collection of Income

+5.6 Purposes for which Income may be used

+SECTION 6: The Charging of School Budget Shares

+6.1 General Provision

+6.1.1 Charging of Salaries at Actual Cost

+6.2 Circumstances in which Charges may be made

+SECTION 7: Taxation

+7.1 Value Added Tax (VAT)

+7.1.1 Construction Industry Taxation Scheme (CIS)

+SECTION 8: The Provision of Services and Facilities by the LA

+8.1 Provision of Services from Centrally Retained Budgets

+8.2 Provision of Services Bought Back from the LA using Delegated Budgets

+8.2.1 Packaging

+8.3 Service Level Agreements

+SECTION 9: Pensions

+9.1 Teachers' Pensions

+9.2 Local Government Pension Scheme (LGPS)

 SECTION 10: Private Finance Initiative (PFI) Schemes

 SECTION 11: Insurance

 11.1 Insurance Cover

+CONTENTS

+(Updated January 2020)

+This contents page is hyperlinked; therefore click on the relevant heading to go to that section.